SalinderSidhu/wam/README.md

 ## Building

-Install the above Go packages and then type `make` to compile the binary.
+Install the above Go packages and type `make` to compile the binaries.

-# Usage
+### Windows

+If you're using Windows first download and install [Git for Windows](https://git-for-windows.github.io/).
+Next, visit [this Gist](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058) to install the **make** tool for Git Bash.
+Finally, open Git Bash and type `make win`.

+*Note: The Makefile uses standard Go commands.
+For more info, please visit the [Offical Documentation](https://golang.org/cmd/go/#hdr-Compile_packages_and_dependencies) on `go build`.*

 # Credits